20th-century lyric poetry

 In the early years of the 20th century, rhymed lyric poetry, usually expressing the feelings of the poet, was the dominant poetic form in America, Europe and the British colonies.
 The relevance and acceptability of the lyric in the modern age was, though, called into question by modernism, the growing mechanization of human experience and the harsh realities of war.
-After the Second World War the form was again championed by the New Criticism, and in the late 20th century lyric once again became a mainstream poetic form.
+After the Second World War the form was again championed by the New Criticism, and in the late 20th century lyric became a mainstream poetic form again.

 Modernism

 The dominance of lyric was challenged by American experimental modernists such as Ezra Pound, T. S. Eliot, H.D. and William Carlos Williams, who rejected the English lyric form of the 19th century, feeling that it relied too heavily on melodious language, rather than complexity of thought.
-Wallace Stevens and Hart Crane, however, were modernists who also worked within the tradition of post-Romantic lyric poetry.
+However, Wallace Stevens and Hart Crane were modernists who also worked within the tradition of post-Romantic lyric poetry.
 Defenders of lyric poetry in the early 20th century saw it as an ally in the fight against mechanization, standardization and the commodification of human activities.
 The poetry of Guillaume Apollinaire represents an alternative view, that mechanization could extend the repertoire of lyric poetry.